 Showcase your brand

-If you’re looking for ways to refine your email marketing strategy, double opt-in should be one of the first places that you start.
-It allows you to build a more targeted and engaged following for your business and makes it easier to optimize your campaigns for conversions.
+Looking for ways to refine your email marketing strategy?
+Well, double opt-in should be one of the first places that you start.
+It allows you to build a more targeted and engaged following for your business.
+What’s more, it’s easier to optimize your campaigns for conversions.

 So if you haven’t already created a double opt-in system for growing your email list, you should probably get on that! 😉